Marshall Alternative Break Scholarship

 What is an “alternative break”?
 According to Breakaway, a national non-profit that supports the development of high-quality alternative break programs, an alternative break is: “a trip where a group of college students engage in direct service, typically for a week.
 Each trip has a focus on a particular social issue, and immersion in that issue begins long before the trip itself.
 Students educate themselves and each other, then do hands-on work with relevant organizations.”

 Our scholarship was created in 2015 by Aaron Marshall, a former Community Impact Award and Barnhill Civic Trailblazer Award winner.
 During his undergraduate career at Western Carolina University, Aaron was part of 9 alternative service trips as a participant and leader!
 Aaron knows firsthand how these program help students step out of their comfort zones while providing real opportunities for student leadership.
 The Marshall Alternative Break Scholarship gives other students the chance to have similar transformative experiences.

-The Marshall Alternative Break Scholarship (up to $250) will fund the student’s participation in a future alternative break trip during the current or upcoming academic year.
+The Marshall Alternative Break Scholarship (up to $250) will fund the student’s participation in a future alternative break trip during the current academic year.
 Selection of scholarship recipients is a competitive process.

 - Student must be from an NC Campus Compact member school.